 2016 will be remembered as the year that real VR landed.
-The Oculus Rift, HTC Vive and PlayStation VR have grabbed the headlines, and Google Daydream is now here too.
-Plus with Pokémon Go's summer smash, Magic Leap and HoloLens on the way, AR has never looked a hotter proposition.
+The Oculus Rift, HTC Vive and PlayStation VR grabbed the headlines, and Google Daydream arrived too.
+Plus with Pokémon Go's summer smash, Magic Leap and HoloLens, AR has never looked a hotter proposition.

-With big talk lately from Tim Cook and co, it seems Apple is investing, researching and hiring in both AR and VR.
+With big talk from Tim Cook and co not to mention leaks out of Carl Zeiss, it seems Apple is investing, researching and hiring in both AR and VR.
 Piecing together the quotes, speculation, job listings, patents and acquisitions, here's our look into Apple and its augmented, mixed and virtual reality plans.

-The latest Cook quotes, internal hires and patents suggest that it's more likely we will see an augmented reality (AR) wearable from Apple first.
+Aside from that, Cook quotes, internal hires and patents also suggest that it's more likely we will see an augmented reality (AR) wearable from Apple first.

-The latest report is that we should expect some sort of AR Apple smartglasses.
-It has reportedly ordered small quantities of a near-eye displays and anonymous sources say it will display images and other info from your iPhone.
+One report that backs up the Carl Zeiss murmurs is that Apple has reportedly ordered small quantities of a near-eye displays and anonymous sources say it will display images and other info from your iPhone.
 That's all we know for now but it sounds very Glass-like to us.

 Read this: #Trending: AR and mixed reality

 Over the summer of 2016, Tim Cook really stepped up his AR chat, calling it a "core technology".
 He even went so far as to compare the two saying that AR will be a bigger business in the long term.

 "There's virtual reality and there's augmented reality - both of these are incredibly interesting," Cook said on ABC News' Good Morning America.
 "But my own view is that augmented reality is the larger of the two, probably by far."

 "Virtual reality sort of encloses and immerses the person into an experience that can be really cool," he said, "but probably has a lower commercial interest over time.
 Less people will be interested in that."